smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Menu/index.md

 # Main Menu
+@![javascript]
+The SDL JavaScript Suite currently does not support the `MenuManager`.
+This will be addressed in a future release.
+!@
+@![iOS, android, javaEE, javaSE]
 You have two different options when creating menus.
 One is to simply add items to the default menu available in every template.
 The other is to create a custom menu that pops up when needed.
 You can find more information about these popups in the [Popup Menus and Keyboards](Displaying a User Interface/Popup Menus and Keyboards) section.

 #### Menu Template